-Wind rose for Port of Bristol (Avonmouth) Observing Station taken for the last five years
+Wind rose for Port of Wattisham Observing Station taken for the last five years

-The predominant wind blows from the west-south-west towards receptors to the east north-east of the Site.
-This area is less populated by industry with part of the area giving way to farmland.
+The predominant wind blows from the South West towards receptors to the east

+North-east of the Site.
+This area is less populated by light industry within the immediate vicinity of the site and housing further from the site with and parts of the area giving way to farmland.